Bartering Art - How to Do It Right

-An example of a retail trade exchange would be an artist trading a painting to a furniture store for a $1000 dining room table.
-For each party involved, the government views that trade as two separate and distinct $1000 cash transactions.
-(1) The artist "sells" a painting for $1000 and (2) "buys" a dining room table for $1000 (visa versa for the store owner).
-As a "sale," that $1000 is viewed as income (income taxes apply).
-As a "buy," that $1000 is viewed as a retail purchase (sales taxes apply).
-In other words, the artist and the store owner each owe state and federal income taxes on $1000 worth of income and state and local sales taxes on $1000 worth of retail purchases.
+"Direct barter" is a trade between two individual parties, for example, an artist trading a painting to a furniture store for a $1000 couch.
+Even though no cash changes hands between the artist and the store, appropriate state, local, and federal taxes must still be paid (on this as well as on any barter transaction).
+The government views the trade as two separate and distinct $1000 cash transactions for each party.
+The artist (1) "sells" a painting to the furniture store for $1000 and (2) then "buys" a $1000 couch from the store.
+The furniture store in turn "sells" a couch to the artist for $1000 and then "buys" a $1000 painting from the artist.
+Each $1000 "sale" is viewed as income by the government, meaning that appropriate state and federal income taxes apply.
+Each $1000 "buy" is viewed as a retail purchase, meaning that appropriate state and local sales taxes apply.
+In other words, the artist and the store owner each owe state and federal income taxes on $1000 worth of income, and state and local sales taxes on $1000 worth of retail purchases.

-According to Goldbloom, Bay Area and Hawaii Barter and Exchange oversaw all tax collecting.
-Members paid all sales taxes in cash whenever they made transactions.
+To the Internal Revenue Service, these exchange organizations are treated similarly to payment systems like VISA or Paypal, with "trade dollars" between members being treated the same as cash dollars when calculating income and business taxes and deductions.
+According to Steve Goldbloom of the former Bay Area and Hawaii Barter and Exchange, the exchange oversaw all tax collecting.
+Members paid all applicable sales taxes in cash whenever they made transactions.
 As for state and federal income taxes, members received 1099 Forms at the end of each tax year stating the total amounts of their "sales" of goods or services during that year.